Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-Accepts SMS messages from 6 countries: Russia, Ukraine, Uzbekistan, Great Britain, Indonesia and Estonia.
+- Accepts SMS messages from 6 countries: Russia, Ukraine, Uzbekistan, Great Britain, Indonesia and Estonia;
-For each country there is a choice of operators.
+- For each country there is a choice of operators;
-More than 150 sites are available.
+- More than 150 sites are available;
-Rent a number for 1, 7, 20, 30 and 90 days.
+- Rent a number for 1, 7, 20, 30 and 90 days;
-Call forwarding for Avito, VKontakte, Yula and Yandex.
+- Call forwarding for Avito, VKontakte, Yula and Yandex;
+-
 ## SMS-MAN

 Link: https://sms-man.ru/